The downloadable sample PDF requires the free Adobe Acrobat Reader to be installed on your computer.

 • Includes a personal account of the MG Design Department closure

 • Features photographs previously unseen outside Design & Development

-The story of MG Design & Development department, by MG’s Chief Engineer, Don Hayter, this book covers models and prototypes from 1956 to the close of the factory in 1980.
-Featuring behind the scenes anecdotes and personal accounts MG in its heyday.
+This book covers models and prototypes from 1956 up to the close of the factory in 1980.
+Featuring behind-the-scenes anecdotes and personal accounts of MG in its heyday.

-Trying to remain as individual as possible during this period, MG developed record breakers and a unique Competition Department.
-Special cars were built and tested, and prototypes for the MGB replacement were drawn up – all in parallel with the development of MG production cars using engines from any part of the BMC company.
+Trying to remain as individual as possible, MG developed record-breakers and a unique Competition Department during the period covered by this book.
+Special cars were built and tested, and prototypes for the MGB replacement, using engines from any part of the group, were drawn up.

-The continuing support of the American market was essential and much valued, but the company’s market support prioritised the TR7 – a decision that, ultimately, led to the closure of a successful, happy company.
+The continuing support of the American market was essential and much valued, but holding company, British Leyland, prioritised the TR7 – a decision that, ultimately, led to the closure of a successful, happy MG company.

 'Imagine sitting down with MG's chief design and development engineer Don Hayter while he tells you first-hand how the MGB came to be.
 That's just how this book reads, starting ith how it evolved from its predecesor, the MGA, and the streamlined speed record cars that would influence its shape.'